East Palestine, Ohio, train derailment

 On February 3, 2023, at 8:55 p.m.
 EST (UTC−5), a Norfolk Southern freight train derailed in East Palestine, Ohio, United States.
 The train was carrying hazardous materials when 38 cars derailed.
 Several railcars burned for more than two days and emergency crews also conducted controlled burns of several railcars, which released hydrogen chloride and phosgene into the air.
 Residents within a 1 mi radius were evacuated.
 Agencies from Ohio, Pennsylvania, West Virginia, and Virginia assisted in the emergency response.

 Following the derailment, reaction and commentary focused on industry working conditions and safety concerns, including: the lack of modern brake safety regulations, the implementation of precision scheduled railroading (PSR), reduced railway workers per train, and increased train lengths and weight.
 Critics said train companies had failed to invest in maintenance to prevent accidents, even though they conduct stock buybacks.

-Several unions and consumer organizations expressed concern about private ownership of railways and a "profit-driven approach", which they state puts workers and communities at high risk.
+Several unions and consumer organizations expressed concern about private ownership of railways and a "profit-driven approach", which they said puts workers and communities at high risk.
 The United Electrical, Radio and Machine Workers of America (UE) also called for public ownership of the US railway systems.

 Major US railroads promised to overhaul safety in the industry as a direct result of the East Palestine disaster.
-Although derailments rose at the top five freight railroads in 2023, Norfolk Southern was the only railroad among the five to report a decline in accidents in the period.
+Although the number of derailments rose in the top five freight railroads in 2023, Norfolk Southern was the only railroad among the five to report a decline in accidents in that period.
 A group of the railroads also promised to enroll in the Federal Railroad Administration's "close-call incident reporting system."
 NS was the first to join the system, with BNSF joining a few months later.

 In June 2024, the National Transportation Safety Board held a meeting in East Palestine to review its findings on the incident.
-The board voted unanimously to accept the findings and announced it would issue a report, and Norfolk Southern announced it had endorsed the agency's recommendations.
+The board voted unanimously to accept the findings and announced it would issue a report.
+Norfolk Southern announced it had endorsed the agency's recommendations.

 By October 2023, Norfolk Southern removed more than 167,000 tons of contaminated soil and more than 39 e6USgal of tainted water from the derailment site.

 As of February 2025, Norfolk Southern had committed more than $115 million to East Palestine, including $25 million for a regional safety training center and $25 million in planned improvements to East Palestine's park.
 The regional safety training center was removed from the settlement in January 2025.
-The company has also paid $22.21 million directly to residents.
+The company also paid $22.21 million directly to residents.

 In January 2025, East Palestine and Norfolk Southern reached a $22 million settlement.
-The settlement will fund village priorities related to the derailment and acknowledges the $13.5 million Norfolk Southern has already paid for water treatment upgrades and new police and fire equipment.
-It also reaffirms Norfolk Southern's $25 million commitment to ongoing improvements at East Palestine City Park, separate from this settlement.
-On February 3, 2025, a lawsuit alleged that at least seven people, including a 1-week-old infant, died as a result of the toxic chemicals leak.
+The settlement was to fund village priorities related to the derailment, and acknowledged the $13.5 million Norfolk Southern had already paid for water treatment upgrades and new police and fire equipment.
+It also reaffirmed Norfolk Southern's $25 million commitment to ongoing improvements at East Palestine City Park, separate from the settlement.
+On February 3, 2025, a lawsuit alleged that at least seven people, including a one-week-old infant, died as a result of the toxic chemicals leak.